 Box 10.
 Shows the total amount of reimbursements or refunds of qualified tuition and related expenses made by an insurer.
 The amount of reimbursements or refunds for the calendar year may reduce the amount of any education credit you can claim for the year (may result in an increase in tax liability for the year of the refund).

 Why is my post 9/11 GI Bill® reported in Box 5 of the 1098-T?

 "GI Bill®” is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill

 Veteran's educational benefits are not taxable.
 However, they can be reported as a grant on Box 5 of the Form 1098-T. Reporting veteran benefits on the Form 1098-T does not indicate that such benefits are taxable.
 Instead, it only indicates that the individual's qualified educational expenses used for purposes of determining the tax credit must be reduced.

 Whom do I contact if I have questions regarding my eligibility to receive the American Opportunity Tax Credit, the Lifetime Learning Tax Credit, or the Tax Deduction for Higher Education Expenses?

 Penn State cannot provide individual tax advice and shall not be liable for damages of any kind in connection with this information.
 Accordingly, you should consult your tax advisor about your specific circumstances.

-- IRS Tax Trails: This is an interactive Tool to help you find answers to general tax questions on tax credits, deductions, taxable income
+- IRS Interactive Tax Assistant: This is an interactive Tool to help you find answers to general tax questions on tax credits, deductions, taxable income

 - IRS Home Page